 We visited this square on our host’s suggestion.
 These are ancient Roman temple ruins dating between the 2nd and 4th century BC, and currently home to our feline friends.
 Yes, this place is a cat sanctuary and is home to more than 100 homeless cats.

-Piazza Navona was definitely the second most crowded piazza; Piazza di Spagna being the most crowded.
-How wouldn’t it be!
-Piazza Navona is the most beautiful of all the Piazzas.
+Piazza Navona was the second most crowded piazza after Piazza di Spagna.
+And there’s a reason for Navona’s popularity.
+Navona square (A piazza is a square in Italian) is the most beautiful of all the Piazzas.
 There are three beautiful fountains, with the center one by the famous sculptor Bernini – Fountain of the four Rivers (Fontana dei Quattro Fiumi) representing the major rivers of the four continents, Nile for Africa, Ganges for Asia, Danube for Europe and Plata river for the Americas.
 I couldn’t stop marveling at the wonderfully carved three dimensional stone sculptures.

 This is the place buzzing with local artists – caricaturists, graphite/pencil portrait artists, water-color painter; all selling their work and displaying their talent.